-As of January 24th, 2013 Pennsylvania law has impacted how you can manage certain electronic devices.
+Since January 24th, 2013 Pennsylvania law has impacted how you can manage certain electronic devices.
 Under Act 108 electronic devices, televisions, computer monitors, computer peripherals (anything that is connected to a computer) can no longer be disposed of in a Pennsylvania landfill or other solid waste disposal facility.
 The new law requires residents to manage these devices by recycling them.

 Spiral Bulbs are recyclable at Lowe's Home Improvement Warehouse of Selinsgrove.